Affiliated Departments & Programs

 Courses Recently Taught

 Each section of these first-year seminars approaches the study of literature through the exploration of a single theme in texts drawn from a variety of literary genres (such as tragedy, comedy, lyric poetry, epic, novel, short story, film and autobiography) and historical periods.
 Classes are small, offering intensive discussion and close attention to each student's writing.
 Students in each section are asked to work intensively on composition as part of a rigorous introduction to reading, thinking, speaking and writing about literary texts.
-During the semester, instructors will assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
+During the semester, instructors assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
 This course is not open to juniors and seniors without permission of the department chair.
 Offered every year.

 Since it was first awarded in 1969, the Booker Prize has been considered one of the most important prizes in literary fiction written in English.
 Its influence and reach have only increased since 2014, when the award’s initial focus on Commonwealth, Irish and South African writers expanded the field to include all novels written in English.
 Winning the Booker signals that the novel has literary value and speaks to the concerns of society at a particular moment.
 The prize’s cachet invariably has a strong positive effect on book sales and thus the writer's ability to continue writing and publishing.
 But, as with many prizes, the relationship between literary merit and economic success is complicated.
 This course, then, has two distinct aims: It first uses the Booker Prize to explore the aesthetics of literary fiction in a global literary marketplace.
 What do the books we read in the course tell us about what kind of writing is deserving of an award?
 That is, how does the selection of the Booker shortlist offer new insights into genre, the formation of a literary canon and the category of national fiction?
 Closely connected is the second aim, centering on the politics of the Booker.
-As we learn the history of the prize -- the controversies it has generated, the changes it has made and the critiques leveled against it -- we focus our attention on the most recent of these.
+As we learn the history of the prize — the controversies it has generated, the changes it has made and the critiques leveled against it — we focus our attention on the most recent of these.
 Using a postcolonial critical approach, we examine the implications of extending eligibility to all literary fiction in English regardless of nationality.
 Adding to our discussion of national literature and the literary canon, then, what additional insights do we gain on ideology, hegemony and representation?
 To get a sense of the complexity of these discussions, we each examine a different shortlisted novel of the most recent year and read a novel that has been awarded the International Booker Prize.
 This counts toward the methods requirement for the major.
+Prerequisite: ENGL 103 or 104.
 Only open to first-year and sophomore students.
-Prerequisite: ENGL 103 or 104.

-This seminar will require students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders.
-Students will study literary works within a variety of critical, historical, cultural and theoretical contexts.
-All sections of the course will seek to extend the range of interpretive strategies students can use to undertake a major literary research project.
-Each student will complete a research paper of 15 to 17 pages.
-Senior English majors pursuing an emphasis in literature are required to take instead ENGL 405.
-Students pursuing honors will take ENGL 497 rather than ENGL 410.
-Prerequisite: senior standing and English major or permission of instructor.
-Offered every year.
+This seminar requires students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders.
+Students study literary works within a variety of critical, historical, cultural and theoretical contexts.
+All sections of the course seek to extend the range of interpretive strategies students can use to undertake a major literary research project.
+Each student completes a research paper of 15 to 17 pages.
+Senior English majors pursuing an emphasis in creative writing are required to take ENGL 405 instead.
+Students pursuing honors will take ENGL 497 instead.
+Senior standing and English major or permission of instructor.